beerjs/meta/README.md

 ## a note about beer

-beer.js is about creating social spaces to strengthen software communities.
+BeerJS is about creating social spaces to strengthen software communities.
 There is no requirement to drink to participate.

 ## tools to help you